danielphung01/destination-vacation/README.md

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category: Tourism Information**
-- **Mobile: Website is interactive, location search, mobile first experience **
+- **Mobile: Website is interactive, location search, mobile first experience.**
-- **Story: Allows users to search for and save nearby points of interests.*
+- **Story: Allows users to search for and save nearby points of interests.**
 - **Market: Anyone that needs to look for things to do near them.
 Ability to save locations allows users to search places to quickly reference later.**
-- **Habit: Users can look up for points of interest before they make a decision on activities they would like to do and places before visiting. **
+- **Habit: Users can look up for points of interest before they make a decision on activities they would like to do and places before visiting.**
 - **Scope: The destination vacation app allows for searching of points of interests near the user.
-Can also save locations and search for locations within other cities. **
+Can also save locations and search for locations within other cities.**

 ## Product Spec